joeoverflowcode/joeoverflowcode/README.md

 <h3 align="center">
-Passionate about tech, the outdoors and community.<br/> Let's get in touch!
+Passionate about tech, the outdoors and community.<br/> Feel free to connect with me on LinkedIn or send me an email.
+Check out my portfolio!

 </h3>